By Sanjay Basu, Product Management, AI/ML & Emerging Technologies

 Computational power, ease-of-use, productivity and efficiency are at the forefront of why this solution is so attractive to data scientists.

-It allows them to run machine learning models in a single instance using up to eight NVIDIA or Pascal GP100 GPUs, including distributed models.
+It allows them to run machine learning models in a single instance using up to eight NVIDIA Volta V100 or up to 2 Pascal P100 GPUs, including distributed models.
 Oracle’s powerful automation capabilities enable the deployment of hundreds of instances for model experimentation and testing through a single click.
 No more requests for provisioning.
 No more maintenance issues or refreshes.
 Just straight deployment that’s ready-to-go with the right open source frameworks installed, upgraded, and tested.

 The solution includes a reference architecture that deploys Bastion host, Training Node, Inference Node, User application VM, and other components on Oracle Cloud Infrastructure.
 It uses a region with one availability domain and regional subnets, and the same architecture can be used in a region with multiple availability domains.

-It even runs on Autonomous Linux, which mean real-time upgrades can occur without shutting down instances.
+It even runs on Oracle Linux 7.X GPU version.
+If Oracle Ksplice is used, real-time upgrades can occur without shutting down instances.

 Security and data privacy are of utmost concern.
 Oracle Cloud Infrastructure VM for Data Science and AI includes a security-first design built for the enterprise.
 This means that data sets are encrypted and data privacy is protected through data minimization and transparency.
 In other words, Oracle has no insight into data on its cloud and is transparent about where this data is processed and stored.